Blog

 Brigham and Women’s Hospital Partners with Centaur

-Centaur Labs was recently awarded a $750,000 grant from the Massachusetts Life Sciences Center (MLSC) as part of the “Bits to Bytes” program, in collaboration with Brigham and Women’s Hospital (BWH).
+Centaur.ai was recently awarded a $750,000 grant from the Massachusetts Life Sciences Center (MLSC) as part of the “Bits to Bytes” program, in collaboration with Brigham and Women’s Hospital (BWH).
 This award supports a strategic initiative aimed at converting large volumes of clinical imaging data—particularly lung ultrasound exams—into structured, expert-annotated datasets.
 These datasets are essential to drive AI innovation in respiratory medicine, enabling faster model development, more robust validation, and ultimately better patient outcomes.

 The MLSC Bits to Bytes Program Goals

 The MLSC’s Bits to Bytes program was launched in 2018 to fund projects that transform scientific data into actionable, machine-readable formats, all while building Massachusetts’s data science workforce.
 In the latest round of funding, 15 innovative projects were selected statewide, collectively receiving nearly $20 million in support.
-The Centaur Labs–BWH proposal stood out for its potential to significantly accelerate AI development in pulmonary diagnostics and for its clear strategy to seamlessly integrate expert annotation at scale.
+The Centaur.ai–BWH proposal stood out for its potential to significantly accelerate AI development in pulmonary diagnostics and for its clear strategy to seamlessly integrate expert annotation at scale.

 Why Lung Ultrasound Annotation Matters